Moody Awori: Politics

-Moody Awori was first elected as a Member of Parliament representing Funyula Constituency in Busia District in Western Province in 1984.
+Moody Awori was first elected as a Member of Parliament representing Funyula Constituency in Busia District in Western Province in 1983.
 Under President Daniel arap Moi, he served in several positions as assistant minister.

-Awori broke with the ruling party, KANU, in 2002 and joined the National Rainbow Coalition opposition party, and served as chairman of NARC’S top decision making organ.
-When Moi was succeeded by Mwai Kibaki, Awori was made Minister of Home Affairs in January 2003 and then Vice-President (while remaining in charge of Home Affairs) in September 2003, following the death of the previous Vice-President, Michael Kijana Wamalwa, in London.
+Awori broke with the ruling party, KANU, in 2002 and joined the National Rainbow Coalition opposition party, and served as chairman of NARC's top decision making organ.
+When Moi was succeeded by Mwai Kibaki, Awori was made Minister of Home Affairs in January 2003 and then vice-president (while remaining in charge of Home Affairs) in September 2003, following the death of the previous vice-president, Michael Kijana Wamalwa, in London.

-In the December 2007 parliamentary election he lost his parliamentary seat.
-On 8 January 2008, Kibaki named Kalonzo Musyoka to replace Awori as Vice-President and Minister of Home Affairs, and Awori handed over the office on 9 January.
+In the December 2007 parliamentary election, he lost his parliamentary seat.
+On 8 January 2008, Kibaki named Kalonzo Musyoka to replace Awori as vice-president and Minister of Home Affairs, and Awori handed over the office on 9 January.
 Awori, describing Musyoka as "a friend and political son", said that he believed Musyoka was "equal to the task", while Musyoka said that he had "deep respect" for Awori, who he called "a true gentleman".

 Anglo Leasing Scandal

-He has recently been implicated in the Anglo Leasing scandal in a report published on 22 January 2006 by John Githongo.
+Awori was implicated in the Anglo Leasing scandal in a report published on 22 January 2006 by John Githongo.
 He has insisted upon his innocence and refused to resign, saying he saw no reason to.
-In February 2006 eighty Members of Parliament demanded his resignation, threatening street protests if their requests were not met.
+In February 2006, eighty Members of Parliament demanded his resignation, threatening street protests if their requests were not met.
 A few days later protestors on the streets of Nairobi called for his resignation as part of a wider anti-corruption demonstration.
-After this was not achieved, the Social Reform Centre said that he was undermining the integrity of his office in refusing to step down and promised to continue protesting.
+After this was not achieved, the Social Reform Centre said that he was undermining the integrity of his office by refusing to step down and promised to continue protesting.
 In a 22 February interview with the Public Accounts Committee Awori blamed civil servants, claiming to have been misled and that he had had nothing to do with any wrongdoing.